What does cancer rehabilitation involve?

 When impairment is not expected to be permanent, rehabilitation can restore you to your former level of functioning.
 For example, physical therapists help physically weakened cancer survivors regain strength and muscle mass.

 When permanent impairment exists after cancer treatment, we help maximize function as much as possible.
 Orthotics and prosthetics may be recommended after surgical amputations.
 Physical and occupational therapy also helps with muscle strengthening, gait training and self-care.
-Social workers and neuropsychologists also may be involved in supportive rehabilitation.
+Care managers and neuropsychologists also may be involved in supportive rehabilitation.

 Palliative rehabilitation provides supportive care and reduces complications that may develop as cancer progresses.
 Occupational and physical therapists, speech-language pathologists, dietitians and others may work with patients to help with mobility and positioning, swallowing, prevention of contractures and the use of adaptive equipment to assist with eating and self-care.